Fuco1/dired-hacks/README.md

     (define-key dired-mode-map (kbd "some-key") dired-filter-mark-map)

 The marking operations are not placed on stack, instead, the marks are immediately updated by "OR"-ing them together.
-To remove marks that would otherwise be selected by a filter, use prefix argument (usually bound to `C-u`)
+To remove marks that would otherwise be selected by a filter, use prefix argument (usually bound to `C-u`).
+To logically negate the meaning of the filter, you can call the function with a double prefix argument (usually `C-u` `C-u`)

 ### Stack operations